bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 <img width=500 src="https://user-images.githubusercontent.com/6240170/200899334-703e84af-0b10-4c4c-9bb6-fa80efa8cf22.png">
 </div>

-This shows that nearly all STR variants in coding regions have motifs of sizes that are multiples of 3bp.
+This shows that nearly all STR variants in MANE v1 coding regions have motifs of sizes that are multiples of 3bp.
 Looking more closely, 24 of the 242 coding STR variants have motif sizes other than 3, 6, 9, etc. Of these, eight have dinucleotide motifs, six have 4bp motifs, three have 5bp motifs, one has a 14bp motif, and the rest are tandem repeats with motifs larger than 30bp.
 Only 12 of the 24 STRs actually cause frameshifts: five of these are dinucelotide motifs, four of them have 4bp motifs, and the remaining 3 are tandem repeats with motifs larger than 30bp.